priyanshukumarsinha/Landing_page_project/README.md

 [Deployed Here](http://priyanshukumarsinha.me/Landing_page_project/Project_5/)

 ## Project 6
-In Project 6, I made a Website using HTML, CSS and gasp JS.
-While making this I learned a little about gasp JS and how to animate elements with gasp JS.
+In Project 6, I made a Website using HTML, CSS and GSAP JS.
+While making this I learned a little about GSAP JS and how to animate elements with GSAP JS.
 I made a beutiful website with some micro animations like the button with the hover effect, and that opacity animation while loading the website for the first time.
 I also added some hover effects on Images so it will move when hovered.
 I faced several problems while animating, like the third image isn't moving even when i have already given it animation code in JS file.

 [Deployed Here](http://priyanshukumarsinha.me/Landing_page_project/Project_6/)

 ## Project 7
+In Project 7, I made a Wesbite using HTML, CSS and GSAP JS, While making this I learned about how to make an image not vary its size wrt width and keep it fixed at one position, i got a better understanding of position property and also learned about how to make an animation repeat with GSAP JS.

 [Deployed Here](http://priyanshukumarsinha.me/Landing_page_project/Project_7/)